Roy Mustang: Creation and conception

 Before Fullmetal Alchemist started publication, Arakawa had already thought that during the series, Mustang and his soldiers would fight against the antagonist Lust.
 She wanted that fight to be one of Mustang's most impressive scenes in the series, so she decided to give him calmer situations before writing such a scene.
 Having had only one important scene before his fight against Lust made readers of the series criticize Mustang's appearances; in order to change the readers' opinions about him before the outcome, Arakawa set up the sub-plot of how Maria Ross was accused of killing Maes Hughes and Mustang would intervene there.
 When King Bradley was revealed to be an antagonist, Arakawa wanted to differentiate the two characters via their treatment of their subordinates, with Mustang being unwilling to sacrifice them, unlike Bradley.
 Arakawa had trouble depicting this, feeling it was an important part of the series, and was unsure whether the result was good.

 When the first guidebook of the series was released, Arakawa was surprised by the large number of images featuring Mustang and supposed he was a character "that's easy to mess with."
 Regarding Mustang's popularity within fans, Arakawa stated that while some consider him good-looking, it is still above average and that he was not too tall.
 While checking sketches she made before the series, Arakawa commented that most featuring Mustang are comical, with few of them showing him with a serious expression.
+Due to the character's flaws and past, Arakawa did not want to give Mustang a happy ending and when the series ends, the final page of the manga shows the major cast with the protagonist Edward smiling with his new family in a picture while Mustang does not emote in his picture.
+According to Arakawa, this was intentional.

 In the first Fullmetal Alchemist anime series, Mustang was voiced by Toru Okawa, while in the second anime, Okawa was replaced by Shin-ichiro Miki.
 In the English dub of the first and second anime, Mustang was voiced by Travis Willingham.
 Willingham first auditioned for the part of Mustang after Justin Cook said he would be just right for the role.
 He also auditioned for Armstrong, which was cast to Christopher Sabat.
 Willingham also stated that during production, he and Vic Mignogna re-recorded several parts as he was not satisfied with the result.